CCUS

 Alberta has a long history and strong regulatory expertise in the management of the subsurface injection, disposal and permanent sequestration of CO₂.

 Over 40 acid gas injection (AGI) projects have been licensed in Alberta and BC over the last 30+ years.
 Acid gas is the term used to describe the portion of a naturally occurring gas stream that is removed during processing to deliver the commercial spec gas we accept from our local gas distribution company.
-The largest components of hydrogen sulphide (H2S) and CO₂, with CO₂ representing as much as 80% of some acid gas streams.
+The largest components are hydrogen sulphide (H2S) and CO₂, with CO₂ representing as much as 80% of some acid gas streams.
 In these applications, the acid gas stream separated from the hydrocarbon stream is then injected into a subsurface aquifer, usually very close to the location of the gas processing plant, into geologic strata where it will not affect any potable water use or hydrocarbon recovery.
 Phase behaviour, reservoir effects, safety and containment issues, and industrial process design and operations are all very similar between AGI and CO₂ Sequestration.
-The scale of injected volume over the project life, and injection rate, are the major differences.
+The scale of injected volume over the project life, and injection rate, are the major differences between AGI and commercial scale CCS with CCS being a much larger scale oepration.
 The Alberta Energy Regulator (AER) has overseen the licensing and operation of all these projects and is recognized to be a global leader in this role.

 More recently, and at a much larger scale, two commercial projects have been initiated, Quest (Shell) began sequestering up to 1Mtpa from the Scotford refinery into a deep saline aquifer north of Redwater in 2015 and Enhance/ACTL (target 1.7Mtpa) take CO₂ from the Industrial Heartland area for EOR into the Clive Leduc reef (2019) in central Alberta.
 These last two projects required a combined $1.2bn in Govt. financial support in part because there was no established ‘price’ or tangible value attributable to the capture and storage of CO₂, or at least not enough in the case of ACTL to justify the project on EOR alone.

-What this history shows is that we have the understanding, experience, equipment, and ability to undertake a very large effort if we chose to, with a very high chance of a safe successful outcome.
+This history demonstrates Alberta hosts the understanding, experience, equipment, and services to undertake large scale CCUS with a very high chance of a safe successful outcome.
 It’s not a given, and not without risk.
 It will require the same diligence which has enabled Alberta to assume and maintain its leadership position in oil and gas exploration and production operations over the last 75 years.

-Given the Alberta energy industries operating experience, our reservoir knowledge, our regulatory history and our emissions heavy starting position, the opportunity presently exceeds 50Mtpa.
+Given the Alberta energy industries operating experience, our reservoir knowledge, our regulatory history and our emissions heavy starting position, the opportunity to adopt CCS in Alberta presently exceeds 50Mtpa.
 This will take multiple projects at many locations across the province.

 The economic benefits that will accrue to Alberta achieving a leadership position in the nascent CCUS industry are substantial